superqiang-cc/hello-world/README.md

 # hello-world
-The first repository for warm up
+The first repository for warming up
+I have made some changes for this file, please kindly noted.